 - 4.1 Decisions are made by the Council or by committees or senior officers of the Council under delegated authority.
-The Council has five policy committees responsible respectively for strategy (including the Community Strategy) and budget formulation; the environment; leisure; social; and Licensing and Planning Policy issues.
-In addition, the Planning Committee deals with planning applications and related matters. - 4.2 Occasionally, a sub-committee will be set up for a specific purpose and time period but otherwise any working groups and panels will only have advisory functions - the committees referred to above will normally be the only ones making decisions. - 4.3 Meetings of the Council's committees, sub-committees and panels are publicised well in advance and are open to the public except where personal or confidential matters are being discussed.
+The Council has four policy committees responsible respectively for strategy and budget formulation; the environment and community safety; community and wellbeing; and licensing and planning policy issues.
+In addition, the Planning Committee deals with planning applications and related matters, Standards Committee deals with the ethical framework, and an Audit, Crime & Disorder and Scrutiny Committee deals with both scrutiny of the Council and also the Crime Reduction Partnership - 4.2 If the Council wishes to make a decision which is outside the budget or policy framework, this must be referred to the Council as a whole. - 4.3 Occasionally, a sub-committee will be set up for a specific purpose and time period but otherwise any working groups and panels will only have advisory functions the committees referred to above will normally be the only ones making decisions. - 4.4 Meetings of the Council's committees, sub-committees and panels are publicised well in advance and are open to the public except where personal or confidential matters are being discussed.